Idiom Study

 -

-Meaning: dressed in formal clothes.
-Example: Tom showed up for his interview suited and booted.
-Read more: https://www.theidioms.com/suited-and-booted/ #suitedandbooted #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/suited-and-booted/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: If something happens by chance, it happens without being planned or intended, or without any known cause.
+Example: I got this job completely by chance.
+Read more: https://www.theidioms.com/by-chance/ #bychance #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage… Continue reading

 -